If you are currently renting your home from Willow Park and are interested in buying it, there are two schemes which may be available to you.

 For tenants who have spent a total of 2 years as a public sector tenant or in accommodation provided by the armed services as long as the tenancy started before January 18th 2005.
-If the first public sector tenancy was created after January 18th 2005 you must have 5 years tenancy in order to qualify.
+If the first public sector tenancy was created after January 18th 2005 from 26th May 2015 you will require three years tenancy in order to qualify.

 Please note the discount for this particular scheme remains at £10,000 and has not been affected by the recent government increase to the preserved Right to Buy scheme.